To enter the horse park, you must be registered as a casual rider or member.

 Download Kake Hōiho horse park map

-You must be registered as a casual rider or member to enter the horse park.
-You must ride with a current receipt or membership ID card, or risk being asked to leave the park or trespassed.
+You must register as a member or casual rider to access the horse park.
+You must ride with a current ID or receipt or risk being trespassed.

-The horse park and forest closing time is 8 pm, until the end of daylight saving.
+The forest gate closing time is 8 pm until daylight saving ends.

-Dog owners please note: Over the years, we have continued to receive complaints regarding the behaviour of dogs in the horse park toward riders, horses, and other dogs.
-There have also been instances of injury to riders caused by dogs.
+Dog owners, please note: We receive many complaints regarding the behaviour of dogs in the horse park toward riders, horses, and other dogs.
+There have been instances of injury to riders caused by dogs.
 We are monitoring the situation.
-If we continue to receive complaints due to dog owners not adhering to the terms and conditions that govern dogs in the horse park (i.e. that they are under control at all times and tied up when they are in the car park), we may have to stop allowing riders to bring their dogs with them into the park, though this measure would be a last resort.
-We understand that most owners follow the terms and conditions, and that their dogs are well-adapted to the park environment and do not cause harm.
-However, we cannot countenance any harm or distress to riders that can be prevented.
-So, while riders are currently allowed to bring their dogs with them into the park, please be aware that this might change during the membership year, depending on how well dog-owning riders manage their dogs.
+If we continue to receive complaints due to dog owners not adhering to the terms and conditions that govern dogs in the horse park, we will reassess permitting dogs.
+We understand that most owners follow the terms and conditions; their dogs do not cause harm and are well-adapted to the park environment.
+However, we cannot tolerate these harmful,distressing incidents if we can prevent them.
+Riders are currently allowed to bring their dogs to the park, but please be aware that this could change at any time, depending on how well dog-owning riders manage their dogs.
+The limit is one dog per rider.

 Please check weather conditions and register as close to your ride date as possible.
 Registering on the day is best if you are unsure of the ride date, as we cannot change it once it has been submitted.
 The cut-off time for same-day rides is 4 pm.
 We will only refund you if the park is closed on the day of your ride.

-There is an option on the form if you need a key.
+There is an option on the form to use if you need a key.
 You can also register additional riders.

 Payment is by debit or credit card.
-When payment is accepted, an invoice, a receipt, and instructions to access the horse park are issued.
+When payment is accepted, a receipt is issued.
 Please keep the receipt on your phone until after your ride, or print it to carry on you.
 You could be asked to produce it.

 All riders must wear a hi-vis vest and riding helmet in the horse park.